 - Prepare the crust according to the directions here.

-- Toss apples, sugar, brown sugar, lemon zest, salt, cinnamon, nutmeg, and allspice together in dutch oven.
-Cover and cook over medium heat, stirring frequently, until apples are tender when poked with a fork but still hold their shape, 15 to 20 minutes.
+- In a large saucepan or Dutch oven, stir together sliced apples, granulated sugar, brown sugar, lemon zest, salt, cinnamon, nutmeg, and allspice.
+Cover and cook over medium heat, stirring frequently, until apples are tender, about 15 to 20 minutes.

-- Place pie on aluminum-foil-lined rimmed baking sheet and bake until crust is golden brown, about 25 minutes.
-Reduce oven temperature to 375 degrees, rotate sheet, and continue to bake until juices are bubbling, and crust is deep golden brown, 30 to 40 minutes longer.
-Let pie cool on wire rack until filling has set, about 4 hours.
-Serve.
+- Place pie onto the heated baking sheet and bake at the 425ยฐF for 25 minutes.ย Reduce oven temperature to 375ยฐF, and continue to bake until filling is bubbling, and crust is golden brown, about 30 to 40 minutes longer.ย If pie crust edges are getting too brown, cover with foil or a pie shield.
+Let pie cool on wire rack until filling has set, about 4 hours, before serving.

 Notes